Halifax VII NA672 “landed” Ringkøbing Fjord near Skaven

 lt.
 Lunddorff who had lived underground in Holstebro due to his involvement in

 On the evening they took part in a celebration in the Lønborg vicarage together

-with Vicar Anders Bork Hansen, Harry Christian and James Southworth and several
+with Vicar Anders Bork Hansen, Henry "Harry" Christian and James Southworth and several

 The songbook of Harald Damborg with

 The next morning Roberts and Hay followed Lundorff towards Varde.
 In Tarm the

 word had spread that they would pass through the town and a gate of honour was

 erected on the road to Varde.
 They were greeted by about 1000 people.
 Speeches